 Bearing the above in mind, titanium dioxide pigments are not dangerous in principle.
 They are not present on lists of hazardous substances.
 They also do not need any specific requirements imposed by the regulations of ADR, IATA, IMDG or RID for international road, sea or railway transport.
 Thus, they are safe in transport, application and utilisation.

-Detailed information concerning safety in use of our pigments is available below, in the SAFETY DATA SHEET.
+Detailed information concerning safety in use of our pigments is available at „Safety Data Sheets”, in the SAFETY DATA SHEET.